Marketing and Amazon Go

-Shoppers at Amazon Go experience seeing, touching, and placing products in their shopping bags, all while Amazon collects information that your computer cookies would typically track.
+So what is Amazon Go and how will this affect consumers and sellers?
+Shoppers at Amazon Go experience seeing, touching, and placing products in their shopping bags, all while Amazon marketing services collect information that your computer cookies would typically track.
 The shopping is in-person, but the data collection is like that of an e-commerce experience.
 This is e-commerce taken to a new dimension.

 Related: Intro to Amazon Marketing Services

-Marketers are predicting that, in the future, they will be able to take data such as “who picked up the product and put it back on the shelf” and “how long were they contemplating the purchase”.
+Marketers are predicting that, in the future, they will be able to take data such as “who picked up the product and put it back on the shelf” and “how long was the shopper contemplating the purchase”.
 This can be incredibly helpful!
 Those shoppers all had a peaked interest in the product and, if reminded of the brand through advertising, may be inclined to purchase it next time.
 To put it another way, it is the in-person version of click-through rate data.

 Related: How to Advertise on Amazon